fridavbg/fridavbg/README.md

-# Major bookkworm who is learning to code
+# Major bookkworm who is learning to code (currently studying web development at a Swedish Univeristy, Blekinge Technical Institute.

-I go by Frida and I'm orginally from Sweden, but have been living in Barcelona, Spain for the last 13 years.
+My name is Frida and I'm orginally from Sweden, but have been living in Barcelona, Spain for the last 13 years.
+I speak Swedish, English, Spanish and some German.
+Feel free to contact me if you have a cool project in need of a junior developer.

 ## Im currently working on